FirebaseExtended/bolt/README.md

 You should have node.js and npm installed to use this repository.

-Setup command line environment and lint, build, test.
+Setup command line environment and build and test.

     $ source tools/use
     $ configure-project